Dealing with Discovery Klingons

 The visual continuity of the franchise is most definitely messed up, not only with regard to classic Trek but also between the series that are currently on air.
 This is especially true if we also consider the two animated shows.
 As I already mentioned, option D to have series-specific Klingons may be just temporary.
 While I would hope for any future series to go with option A and show just the classic make-up, it is possible that the people in charge, as well as many fans, deem the "diverse" Klingon species the most attractive solution, as little sense as it makes statistically.

-Update Notice
+Update Notices

 No Klingons besides Worf could be seen in the final season of Star Trek Picard.
 On the other hand, pre-reboot Klingons appear in the second season of Strange New Worlds, starting in "The Broken Circle".
-So far all of the many Klingons we see are classic ones.
+So far all of the many Klingons we see on the show are classic ones.
 Even though one or two have an elongated head like in Discovery, they otherwise don't look like that, as nose, chin and ears are concerned.
 There is no verbal cue either that the species ever looked any different.

 The official explanation for the U-turn in Klingon design is that Strange New Worlds is a new series and takes the creative freedom to do some things differently than Discovery.
 While this sounds like the above option D prevails, it seems unlikely that the unpopular Disocvery Klingons will ever return in a new series, so this would be effectively option A. The decision to revert them to the classic look without an in-universe rationale may even allow us to disregard the Discovery Klingons altogether, unless we are just watching Discovery.